 Eat the rainbow, right?

 Making a protein fruit smoothie recipe is pretty simple.
-It’s important to have a good quality protein powder in hand that is minimally processed, doesn’t have a ton of added sugar, and of course, has a good taste.
+It’s important to have a good quality vanilla protein powder that is minimally processed, doesn’t have a ton of added sugar, and has a good taste.

-I like Cleanish as a protein powder because there are no artificial sweeteners and colors.
+I like Cleanish plant-based protein as a protein powder because there are no artificial sweeteners or colors.
 And if you’ve been following me for a while, you know that I quit sugar, so a powder that has few ingredients is important to me.

 In a nutshell, I mix unsweetened almond milk, fruit, and a scoop of protein powder in my Vitamix blender.
 The result is a perfect consistency smoothie that is like a meal in a mason jar (my fave way to drink my smoothies)!

 The great thing about protein fruit smoothie recipes is that just about any fruit works.
-I like using frozen fruit in my smoothies because you can skip the step of adding ice.
-Try these fruits in your next smoothie:
+I like using frozen fruit in my smoothies because you can skip adding ice.
+Try these fruits in your next smoothie to add that natural sweetness:

 - Bananas